 “Nobody has blue hair.”

 He laughed.
 “It’s a poeticism, you fucking idiot.
-It’s black.
+His beard is black.
 As is he.”

 Time for my broadside into his stern.
 “You haven’t mentioned Bluebeard because he’s your greatest enemy.”